Skip to main content

 Movement and Metabolic Equilibrium

 Regular physical activity contributes significantly to overall health, and by extension, to male fertility.
 Moderate exercise can help maintain a healthy body weight, which is directly linked to hormonal balance and sperm quality.
-Obesity, for instance, can lead to lower and compromised sperm parameters.
+Obesity, for instance, can lead to lower testosterone levels and compromised sperm parameters.

 Engaging in activities like brisk walking, jogging, or resistance training can support healthy testosterone levels and improve sperm count, morphology, and motility.
 The key lies in moderation; excessive, high-intensity exercise can sometimes have a counterproductive effect, potentially reducing sperm quality.
 The aim is to achieve metabolic equilibrium, where the body efficiently processes energy and maintains hormonal harmony, thereby creating an optimal environment for reproductive function.